ianrenton/planesailing-server/README.md

 * Includes look-up tables to determine aircraft operators, types, and the correct MIL-STD2525C symbols to use for a variety of tracks
 * Persists data to disk so the content of the track table is not lost on restart
 * Customisable times to drop tracks etc.

+## Choosing Aircraft Data Protocols

+A number of aircraft data formats are supported&mdash;for the gory details see the [Tracking Packet Format FAQ](https://ianrenton.com/hardware/planesailing/tracking-packet-format-faq/#what-are-the-common-formats-of-mode-s-data).
+The preferred format is BEAST Binary format, which Dump1090 produces as an output.
+This contains the raw Mode-A, Mode-C, Mode-S, ADS-B and Comm-B bytes with some encapsulation.
+Plane/Sailing can use the same format for receiving live data from the radio via Dump1090 as it can receiving MLAT data from PiAware.

+BEAST AVR format is also supported, which is ASCII-encoded and therefore a little easier to parse, but PiAware does not support this for MLAT data.
+SBS/BaseStation format is supported too, which is both ASCII-encoded *and* supported by PiAware for MLAT, but it doesn't contain all information fields e.g. aircraft category.

+Finally, Plane/Sailing v1 loaded its aircraft data from a JSON file written by Dump1090, and Plane/Sailing v2 preserves this capability.
+This data contains every data point including merged-in MLAT data, however the data is not "live" so requires some adjustments in the code for the time at which data was recorded.
+It's no longer the preferred option but it is available.

 ## Setup